Michael Moravcsik: Family and personal life

+Moravcsik was born June 25, 1928, in Budapest.
+His father, Gyula Moravcsik, was a professor of Greek philology and Byzantine history.
+His mother, Edit Moravcsik (née Fleissig), assisted her husband and taught language in Budapest.
+His grandfather, Fleissig Sándor, was a prominent Hungarian banker and politician.
+His brother was Julius Moravcsik, an academic philosopher who taught at Stanford University.
+His sister is Edith A. Moravcsik, a noted academic linguist who teaches at the University of Wisconsin–Milwaukee.
+He was married to Francesca Moravcsik and had two children, Andrew Moravcsik, Professor of Politics and Public Affairs at Princeton University.
+His daughter Julia is a cognitive psychologist residing in Boulder, Colorado.

+Education, scientific interests and professional accomplishments

-Moravcsik began his studies at the University of Budapest, but left Hungary for the US at the age of 20, accompanied by his brother Julius.
+Moravcsik began his studies at the University of Budapest, but left Hungary for the United States at the age of 20, accompanied by his brother Julius.
 He completed his BS in physics at Harvard University in 1951 and received his PhD from Cornell University in 1956.
 He was a research associate at the Brookhaven National Laboratory from 1956 to 1958.
 He was head of the elementary particle and nuclear theory group, theoretical division, Lawrence Berkeley National Laboratory from 1958 to 1967.
 From 1967 until his death, he was a professor of physics at the University of Oregon, at the Institute of Theoretical Science, where he was director from 1969 to 1972.
 At the time he was a professor of physics at the University of Oregon.